Konijima/ProjectZomboid-CocoLiquidOverhaul/README.md

-# Coco Liquid Overhaul 1.6
+# Coco Liquid Overhaul
 A mod presented by the Coco Labs community focusing on increasing the possibilities with the game liquids.
 Store liquid in a "Water Jug" and "Large Gas Can".
 Take and Place Water Jugs on any dispenser to refill them.

-## New Features:
+## New Fixes:
-- Added burn corpse with any fuel container + (Matches or Lighter)
-- Updated for beta 41.55 IWBUMS.
+- Taking/placing bottle on dispenser should be synced in mp. _(Need testing)_
+- Siphon gasoline from vehicle will not fill bottle anymore.

 ## Features:
 - 3D Models.
+- Added burn corpse with any fuel container + (Matches or Lighter)
 - Add/Siphon gasoline to/from vehicle with any fuel containers.
 - Multiple translation now available.
 - Pour fuel on the ground.